alfnielsen/vsc-base/vsc-organize-imports/README.md

 The is an vscode extension.

-* Organize imports in ts/js files alphabetical.
-(There are defferent option for how to order)
+- Organize imports in ts/js files alphabetical.
+(There are different option for how to order)

-* Don't change format for single/multi-line imports.
-(Options for forcing prefered style)
+- Don't change format for single/multi-line imports.
+(Options for forcing preferred style)

-* It don't removes comments.
+- It don't removes comments.
 (Except inner comment, when option: order named, are activated)

-* Option for automatically removing of unused import
+- Option for automatically removing of unused import

 ## Usage